Pembroke Haven Yacht Club

 • Immediate on-the-spot notification must be made by hailing and flying of protest flag as per racing rules.

-• Protests must be notified to the race officer by VHF on finishing.
+• Protests must be notified to the race officer by VHF37 on crossing the finishing line.
 Additionally Race Officer and Protester will agree, either by VHF, telephone or in person and within 1 ½ hr of finishing, the method of full protest submission and of informing the Protestee if there is doubt from the on-the-spot incident.
 In the case of VHF use, due consideration to other finishers being dealt with by the race officer must be observed.

 • The protester must submit a full paper protest ideally on his/her club form to the Race Officer or nominee as agreed above by the time limit specified below.
 Possible methods to be agreed include: